 The world has officially descended into iPhone frenzy, and we’ve descended with it.
-Apple released no less than three new iPhones to the world on Wednesday: The iPhone Xs, iPhone Xs Max and the iPhone XR, the latter billed as the “entry-level” counterpart to its high-end siblings, still make for quality phones that don’t break the bank.
+Even though they’ve been out for years the iPhone Xs, iPhone Xs Max and the iPhone XR, the latter billed as the “entry-level” counterpart to its high-end siblings, still make for quality phones that don’t break the bank.

 If you’ve settled on the higher-spec iPhone Xs, but don’t know whether to fork out for the iPhone Xs Max, or stick with the original, we’ve compared the two side-by-side.
 Here’s everything you need to know.